tonymm81/table_project/README.md

 now much better than earlier.
 Now its same high than canvas has.

 report : os based ip address search program works fine on rasbian. no mo wrong ip error crashes.

+version 112:

+Started to edit the programs that wlan devices are their own file.
+Also devices_libary updating happens there also.

+New files on this version: wlan_devices.py

+Report.I fix the distancemeasuring problem.
+Now wlan devices control and searching are different file. next I start to planning user settings save and load preferenses.
+I have to think, should i make this to different file, or main proram?